edenreich/edenreich/README.md

 - I like to create resilient infrastructure designs and solutions
 - I'm currently working mainly with Google Cloud Services
 - I've previously worked a lot with AWS
+- I'm currently learning for the Google Associate Cloud Engineer exam
+- I'm writing blog posts, when I have time, about fundamentals and essential topics in the software world

+---

 #### Favorite Quotes
 - The best process is no process
 - If you can't explain it simply you don't understand it well enough
 - It is not enough for code to work

+---

 #### Education
 - Certified Kubernetes application developer ([CKAD](https://www.credly.com/badges/1f01b62c-9508-4c65-b95e-68d3433cf2f1?source=linked_in_profile))